Simple Web Server

 Key Programming Concepts You Learned

-Variables: Storing information (like led_state
+Variables: Storing information (like led_state)

-Functions: Reusable blocks of code (like toggle_led()
+Functions: Reusable blocks of code (like toggle_led())

-Loops: Repeating actions (while
+Loops: Repeating actions (while loops)

-Conditionals: Making decisions (if/else
+Conditionals: Making decisions (if/else statements)

-Libraries: Using pre-written code (import
+Libraries: Using pre-written code (import statements)

 Global variables: Sharing data between functions